OSLabTools/nicetoolbox/docs/getting_started.md

 ## 1. Prepare the dataset

-The ISA-Tool supports datasets with video or image input data, multiple camera views, different number of subjects (1 or 2 currently), as well as various folder structures.
-These dataset-specific details are defined in `./configs/dataset_properties.toml`.
+The NICE Toolbox supports datasets with video or image input data, multiple camera views, different number of subjects (1 or 2 currently), as well as various folder structures.
+These dataset-specific details are defined in `./detectors/configs/dataset_properties.toml`.
 To add a new dataset, edit the toml file by creating a new dictionary within:

 ```toml
 [<dataset_name>]